saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/node-pod-control-plane.md

 - When high availability is required, each service of the control plane must be resilient
 - The control plane is then replicated on multiple nodes (This is sometimes called a "multi-master" setup)

-:::infoControl plane can be one or more master nodes When we talk about the masters, I like to refer to it as the control plane because it may be one or more master nodes, and control plane refers to all those services that are in control of the cluster.
+:::info Control plane can be one or more master nodes When we talk about the masters, I like to refer to it as the control plane because it may be one or more master nodes, and control plane refers to all those services that are in control of the cluster.
 :::